 A sign language interpreter may be necessary to convey the oral message to a deaf student.
 A sign language interpreter uses the student’s preferred mode of communication, usually American Sign Language or Signed English.
 The interpreter should be placed close to the instructor, or between the instructor and the student, so the student can watch both the signing and the body language of the instructor.
-Interpreter services are arranged by the Deaf and Hard of Hearing Services Coordinator in SSD.
-Students may use interpreters for all academic-related activities and other University sponsored activities.
+Interpreter services are arranged by the Deaf and Hard of Hearing Services Coordinator in D&A. Students may use interpreters for all academic-related activities and other University sponsored activities.

 CART (Communication Access Realtime Translation) may be needed to convey the oral message to a deaf student who does not use sign language.
 This involves a court reporter in the classroom transcribing a lecture into written language that is then displayed on a laptop computer screen for the student.
-CART services are arranged by the Deaf and Hard of Hearing Services Coordinator in SSD.
+CART services are arranged by the Deaf and Hard of Hearing Services Coordinator in D&A.

 During lectures, students with hearing impairments often need to have the instructor’s speech amplified.
 Some students may use an FM system.
 The instructor will need to wear a small wireless FM microphone.
 Other students may need to audiotape lectures so that they can play the tape back at a higher volume.

 Technology is available to make telephone communication available to individuals with hearing loss.
 Some students can use a regular telephone if it has a volume control.
 Other individuals must use a TTY (telecommunications device for the deaf) or a Video Phone.
-For location of TTYs and Video Phones across campus, see TTY and Video Phone locations.
+For the location of TTYs and Video Phones across campus, see TTY and Video Phone locations.

 Relay services provide telephone access for people who have hearing loss or who have a speech impairment.
 The relay service makes it possible for a person using a TTY or a video relay with a sign language interpreter to communicate with others who use a regular telephone.
 With the TTY relay service, the TTY user types information to an operator who will voice relay the information to a person who can hear or speak.
 The operator will then type the information back to the TTY user.
 Video relay services allow a deaf person who uses sign language to use a video camera to connect to a sign language interpreter who serves as the relay operator to voice the deaf person’s comments to the person who can hear.
 The relay interpreter then signs information back to the deaf person.

-- Interpreter/Captioning Requests by Students
+- Interpreter/Captioning Requests for DHH Students

-- Interpreter/Captioning Requests for Faculty/Staff/Departmental/Campus Events
+- Interpreter/Captioning Requests for Departmental/Campus Events